Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Operation and Experimental Setup

 The low-energy calibration was performed using pulses from a 635-nm laser.
 The laser was operated at room temperature with an optical fiber passing from room temperature to the detector at $\sim50$~mK.
 We used an inline infrared filter at 1.4~K to suppress black-body radiation from room-temperature and the warmer ADR stages (for more details see Ref.~\cite{Hong:2020}).
 The laser diode was driven with a pulsed current source.
 The laser-on time was set to 500~ns, which is small compared with the $20~\mu\mathrm{s}$ rise time of this detector.
 We varied the current to alter the laser intensity, which produces Poisson-distributed photon bursts with a measured average number of photons per pulse, $\lambda$, ranging from 0.2 to 20.
-For each laser pulse, we generated a TTL-like digital signal that was recorded in the NI DAQ and used to synchronize the laser pulses in the offline analysis.
+For each laser pulse, we generated a TTL-like digital signal that was recorded in the National Instruments DAQ and used to synchronize the laser pulses in the offline analysis.

 The calibration was extended to higher energies using external $^{55}$Fe and $^{57}$Co sources.
-The ADR was modified to include a Be window facing the experimental volume which permitted penetration of soft X-rays to the detector.
-A set of Mylar layers interposed between the Be window and the detector provided black-body radiation shielding while ensuring minimal X-ray attenuation.
+The ADR has a Be window facing the experimental volume which permitted penetration of soft X-rays to the detector.
+A set of aluminized Mylar layers interposed between the Be window and the detector provided black-body radiation shielding while ensuring minimal X-ray attenuation.

-We moved this program to a Cryoconcept dry dilution refrigerator hosted at the ``Northwestern EXperimental Underground Site'' (NEXUS) that allowed us to characterize an NF-C detector at colder temperature (10~mK), complementing the data already acquired with the ADR.
+After the initial detector operations, we moved this program to a Cryoconcept dry dilution refrigerator hosted at the ``Northwestern EXperimental Underground Site'' (NEXUS)~\cite{Battaglieri:2017} that allowed us to characterize an NF-C detector at colder temperature (10~mK), complementing the data already acquired with the ADR.
 NEXUS is a shallow facility, located $\sim$100~m underground in the MINOS near-detector experimental hall at the Fermi National Accelerator Laboratory (FNAL).
 It is maintained and operated through a collaboration between Northwestern University and FNAL.
 The dilution-unit-based cryostat allowed more stable operation at lower temperatures compared to the ADR.
-Otherwise the other major difference was a lower shunt resistance ($R_{sh}\approx 10$~\mohm~as opposed to $R_{sh}\approx 50$~\mohm~in the ADR).
 At NEXUS, the detector was controlled and read out using custom detector control and readout cards developed for SuperCDMS~\cite{Hansen:2010}.
 These interfaced with the SQUID readout system and digitized the phonon signals at 625~kHz.